 Now you can attach the circles doing the bottom circle first.
-If you want your table to be mobile, this is the time to attach the casters, with one of the holes of the casters also serving as the hole where the plywood and tire is attached.
+If you want your table to be mobile, this is the time to attach the casters, with one of the holes of the casters also serving as the hole where the plywood and tire are attached.

-Next step would be to wrap the tires with rope using hot glue.
+The next step would be to wrap the tires with rope using hot glue.
 Start with the sides of the tire, from top to bottom.

 Then cover the top part of the tire starting from the rim, and around until you reach the edge.
-See picture below.
+See the picture below.

 Now since this is an ottoman we would need a cushion for the top circle.
-Use a sponge that would provide you about 2 inches of thickness.
+Use a sponge that would provide you with about 2 inches of thickness.
 You would need two fabrics here.
 The first one is just for creating the cushion and the other will be your cover.

 For putting a cushion, lay the first fabric on a flat surface facing down.
 Place your sponge in the middle, and put the plywood on top.
 Mark and cut the fabric so that you can staple it at the back of the plywood with the sponge in it.

-Staple once on one side (12 o’ clock mark) and then pull the fabric on the opposite side where you stapled it (6 o’clock) so that the fabric will be stretched nicely, and staple it.
-Now staple at 9 o’clock mark, and pull and staple again at 3 o’ clock mark.
+Staple once on one side (12 o’clock mark) and then pull the fabric on the opposite side where you stapled it (6 o’clock) so that the fabric will be stretched nicely, and staple it.
+Now staple at 9 o’clock mark, and pull and staple again at 3 o’clock mark.
 Do this until you have stapled around the circle.

 That is not the covering yet.
-Of course we want something that has a nice print or color and is washable.
+Of course, we want something that has a nice print or color and is washable.

-Lay the cover fabric on a surface again, like you did earlier this time marking the fabric a little bigger than the first fabric because this time you will be sewing a hem.
+Lay the cover fabric on a surface again, like you did earlier this time marking the fabric a little bigger than the first fabric because this time you will be sewing ahem.

 With the cushioned plywood on top of the fabric, Insert a cord or garter through that hem, and pull it tight.
 Now you have the seat cover!

-For covering the tire, wrap your fabric around the tire, mark and cut it.
-Again, allow for some hem stitching.
+For covering the tire, wrap your fabric around the tire, mark, and cut it.
+Again, allow for some hemstitching.